stackhpc/ansible-slurm-appliance/ansible/roles/eessi/README.md

 # EESSI

-Configure the EESSI pilot respository for use on given hosts.
+Configure the EESSI pilot repository for use on given hosts.

 ## Requirements